uthree/scyclone-vocos/README.md

-# Scyclone + Vocos : AI Based Voice Conversion System
+# Scyclone + Vocos : The Lightweight AI Based Voice Conversion

 this repository is voice conversion system.